markgw/uh-nlp2021/docs/week6/index.md

 Note that you will need the original versions down the line, so don't modify them in place.

 To obtain the delexicalized copies, you'll need to replace words from each reference based on what values the relevant MR has.
-Note: this should not require tokenization.
+This should not require tokenization.
 Ignore the `family_friendly` field when delexicalizing.

 Hint: `for mr, refs in zip(meaning_representations, references)` might be useful, assuming `meaning_representations` is of type `List[MeaningRepresentation]` and `references` is of type `List[List[str]]`, like those obtained from calling `read_file()`.